WinVector/vtreat/extras/SegFitter.md

 #' Solve as piecewise linear problem.
 #'
-#' Return a vector of length y that is a function of x
+#' Return a vector of length y that is a piecewise function of x.
-#' (differs at must where x differs) obeying the same order
+#' This vector is picked as close to
-#' constraints as x.
-This vector is picked as close to
+#' y (by square-distance) as possible for a set of x-only determined
-#' y (by square-distance) as possible.
+#' cut-points.
 #'
 #' @param varName character, name of variable
 #' @param x numeric, factor, or character input (not empty, no NAs).